 And when Google said it was acquiring Fitbit, more alarm bells were rung.
 Google said it wouldn’t use the user data for advertising purposes.
 The most powerful and influential tech company on the planet said it only wanted to “help spur innovation in wearables and build products to benefit even more people around the world.”

-As biometrics are “entering new era of healthcare,” it doesn’t matter what reason Google gives because it will still have access to biometric data.
+As biometrics are “entering a new era of healthcare,” it doesn’t matter what reason Google gives because it will still have access to biometric data.

 Healthcare workers do not trust big tech companies to handle patient data “in a confidential manner,” according to a YouGov and Sensyne Health poll of 1,027 healthcare workers in the UK.